Dr. David Friedman joins Vidant's general surgery team

 Dr. David Friedman joined the team at Vidant General Surgery in Ahoskie almost four years ago.
 He began practicing at Vidant Roanoke-Chowan Hospital, but due to the retirement of a fellow surgeon who had been with Vidant Bertie and Vidant Chowan hospitals, he now practices at all three.

-Dr. Friedman’s patients give him excellent reviews and note that he is a wonderful surgeon with a terrific bedside manner.
+Dr. Friedman is a wonderful surgeon with a terrific bedside manner.
+His patients give him top-notch reviews.
 He is known for taking the time to chat with everyone he encounters, including patients and their family members, and colleagues and team members as well.

 Dr. Friedman has over 30 years of experience.
 He completed his surgical residency at the Marshall University School of Medicine in Huntington, West Virginia, after attending Tufts University School of Medicine in Boston.
 He practiced for 15 years (almost half of his career) in the western part of the United States (New Mexico, Arizona and California) in government health care working with the Indian Health Service and the Air Force Medical Service.
 General surgery is his specialty, but he has a personal interest in skin and melanoma surgery, along with breast procedures and endoscopy.